 What was the original church?
 Was the first church / original church the true church?Many religious groups have claimed to be the original church or first church, but what was the true first church?
 The Day of Pentecost in Acts 2 marks the birth of the church.
 On that day, the 120 followers of Jesus in the upper room of Jerusalem were empowered by the Holy Spirit.
 Peter preached to the crowds of Jerusalem and 3,000 were added to their number that day (Acts 2:41).

-This first church is described in Acts 2:42-47.
-Verse 42 says, "And they devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers.
+This first church or original church is described in Acts 2:42-47.
+It says, "And they devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers.
 And awe came upon every soul, and many wonders and signs were being done through the apostles.
 And all who believed were together and had all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.
 And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts, praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved."
 Learning, community, service, worship, and outreach all took place, resulting in the daily growth of the church.

 After the death of the first martyr Stephen (Acts 7:54-60), the early Christians were scattered to other cities.
 Churches then began to expand into other cities in Judea and Samaria as Jesus predicted (Acts 1:8).
 The conversion of Paul led to further church multiplication that included a vibrant church in the Empire's capital of Rome just 30 years after Jesus' resurrection.